RDD Center can help free you from Tramadol / Ultram Addiction.

-Tramadol/Ultram is an atypical opiate which is a centrally acting analgesic, used for treating moderate to severe pain.
+Tramadol/Ultram is an atypical opiate which is a centrally acting analgesic used for treating moderate to severe pain.
 It is a synthetic agent.
-Tramadol is available in both injectable, intravenous and/or intramuscular and oral preparations.
-When combined with acetaminophen it is known as Ultracet.
+Tramadol is available in injectable, intravenous and/or intramuscular and oral preparations.
+When combined with acetaminophen, it is identified as Ultracet.

 Ultram/Tramadol is often prescribed by physicians that do not realize that this drug is very addicting.
-It will most likely alleviate pain, at least to a tolerable level and it feels safe to take this medication as needed without the worry of dependence.
+It usually alleviates pain, at least to a tolerable level, and it feels safe to take this medication as needed without the worry of dependence.
 This is where the insidious nature of Ultram is revealed.
-It turns out that despite the initial belief that this medication does not pose the risk of dependency, it could not be further from the truth.
+It turns out, that despite the initial belief that this medication does not pose the risk of dependency, this is unfortunately not the case.
 Ultram has proven to be one of the most habit-forming and addictive medications on the market.
-As is the case with opiate drugs, when use is discontinued abruptly the body reacts by withdrawing in a violent and sometimes dangerous manner.
+As is the case with opiate drugs, when use is discontinued abruptly, the body reacts by withdrawing in a violent and sometimes dangerous manner.

-This often winds up being the case for those who have gotten used to treating their physical and emotional discomfort with Ultram.
-Withdrawal from this drug is one of the most horrible and unbearable to experience, comparable to that of withdrawal from heroin.
-This is an added factor in continuing use, resulting in the aforementioned drug-seeking behavior usually seen with the opiate medications.
+For those who treat their physical and emotional discomfort with Ultram, withdrawal from this drug is one of the most horrible and unbearable to experience comparable to that of withdrawal from heroin.
+This is an added factor in continuing use of the drug resulting in the aforementioned drug-seeking behavior usually seen with the opiate medications.

-The maximum allowed dosage during a 24-hour time period is 400 milligrams, which equates to eight 50mg tablets.
-Patients have been known to abuse Ultram to the extent that they ingest 20 to 30 and more of the 50mg tablets per day.
+The maximum allowed dosage during a 24-hour time period is 400 milligrams which equates to eight 50mg tablets.
+Patients are known to abuse Ultram to the extent that they ingest 20 to 30 and more of the 50mg tablets per day.

 Tramadol/Ultram is marketed as an analgesic medication with a weak affinity for the opioid receptor (approximately 1/6th that of morphine)